bluenote-1577/skani/README.md

 # all options take -t for multi-threading.
 skani dist genome1.fa genome2.fa -t 5

-# use '-a' for all commands to calculate AAI instead of ANI
+# use -a or --aai for all commands to calculate AAI instead of ANI
 skani dist -a genome1.fa genome2.fa > aai_results.txt

 # compare multiple genomes